Mortimer333/Tab_JF/HOWTOSYNTAX.md

 }
 ```

-We have inserted new `landmark` to this syntax schema which will make script stop when encoutered `.` in sentence and apply syntax to everything _behind_ it using _previous word landmark_.
+We have inserted new `landmark` to this syntax instruction which will make script stop when encoutered `.` in sentence and apply syntax to everything _behind_ it using _previous word landmark_.
 Example:

 ```
 .class
 ```

-Firstly the script will encounter `landmark` and try to create highlight for previous part of the sentence but will notice that the cut part is empty and decide to ignore it.
+Firstly the script will encounter `landmark` (`.`) and try to create highlight for previous part of the sentence.
+It will notice that the cut part is empty and decide to ignore it.
-Secondly it will iterate to the end of the line and try to set highlight for the rest of unused sentence which is `.class`.
+Secondly it will iterate to the end of the line without encountering any new `landmarks`.
+At the end it will try to set highlight for the rest of unused sentence which is `.class`.
 It will check for `landmarks` in this order:

 - First letter of grabbed sentence (in this example it will be `.`)
 - Whole sentence (in this example it would be `.class`)